 When you go to friends, family members, or mentors for support, they are likely to give advice based on their world view, rather than asking you questions to guide your own exploration.
 A good coach will help you explore and test ideas, rather than giving advice or telling you what to do from their own point of view.

 An expert coach will help you dig into the situation to understand what’s going on, and what you can do to shift it.
 They’ll stay by your side while you experiment with different approaches, helping you reflect on your experience to understand what’s working, and what’s holding you back.
 They’ll support you to make your own choices and decisions.

 That process is much more valuable than what most people get from family and friends.
 Coaching isn’t about getting a bunch of opinions or advice.
 It’s about going through a decision-making process, where you’re exploring and growing along the way.
 With that approach, when it’s time to make a leap to the next thing, you’ll have a whole new set of skills you’ve built to help you get there.

 If this intrigues you, and you’d like to know more about how working with a coach might help you in your career, let’s talk.
-Schedule a call with me today.
-We’ll get on the phone for about 45 minutes and look at what’s working in your career and what’s not.
-If I can help you move forward in that, we’ll talk about what that would look like.
-If I’m not the right person to do that, I’ll point you to other resources.
-I look forward to talking with you soon.
+Schedule a call with my team today.
+You’ll get on the phone for about 45 minutes and look at what’s working in your career and what’s not.
+If I can help you move forward in that, you’ll talk about what that would look like.
+If I’m not the right person to do that, we’ll point you to other resources.
+We look forward to talking with you soon.